vegaprotocol/documentation/docs/api/vega-wallet/how-to/bootstrap-wallet-service.md

     The `-f` flag overwrites any existing wallet configuration at the home location.

+## 4. Create or import
-4. **Create a new wallet or import an existing wallet or wallets.** You can create/import as many wallets as you want.
+**Create a new wallet or import an existing wallet or wallets.** You can create/import as many wallets as you want.

     a.
 To create a new wallet: